metacognetix/content-samples/databricks/design.md

 - View the data
 - Perform some actions on it
 - Perform some transformations
-- Do this with
+- Do this with SQL and Python
+- Visualize
+- Save and share notebook

+#### Next steps

+---

-### Notes
+## Notes

 Making the leap
 Moving from relational database data analytics to big data like moving from procedure programming to object oriented.
 It's a big leap.

-data --> clustered fs (in memory)
+- data --> clustered fs (in memory)
-SQL --> Spark
+- SQL --> Spark
-Shell --> Notebooks
+- Shell --> Notebooks
-Apps --> Notebooks
+- Apps --> Notebooks
-Code --> Notebooks
+- Code --> Notebooks
-Reporting --> Notebooks
+- Reporting --> Notebooks

 Where does Databricks fit in?
-Infra structure
+- Infra structure
-Clustering and scalability
+- Clustering and scalability
-Job running
+- Job running
-UI and Notebooks
+- UI and Notebooks
-Reporting
+- Reporting

 What are some use cases?

 Use case:
-Cyber security siem systems
+- Cyber security siem systems
-Too many events
+- Too many events
-You’re going to need some help
+- You’re going to need some help

 First get some data scientist a on it to explore, and then data engineers to plumb it

 - Where is your data now?
-How did it get there?
+- How did it get there?
-How did you transform it?
+- How did you transform it?
-What happens when it updates?
+- What happens when it updates?
-What happens when the schema changes?
+- What happens when the schema changes?
-How do you know you are seeing the possibilities?
+- How do you know you are seeing the possibilities?
 - Log into Databricks
--
 - Access data sets
--